Why investors love SEIS and EIS

 Finerva helps Founders secure SEIS and / or EIS investment status by:

 - Advising on structuring, eligibility and pitfalls to avoid before and after you raise capital

 - Obtaining Advance Assurance from HMRC by drafting and submitting the application and supporting materials.
 We then respond to HMRC’s questions.

 - Making sure you are compliant and obtaining investor certificates.

-To discuss any of this in more detail, please get in touch with Adam Brodie.
+To discuss any of this in more detail, please get in touch with our team of experts.